ericlindsey/slice/README.md

 a large number of dimensions, in which case the arrays become large.
 Testing on a simple pdf is advised before running the code with your full forward model.

+Update [2025]: Twelve years later, slice sampling is now a standard part of MATLAB (https://www.mathworks.com/help/stats/slicesample.html) and there are numerous well-supported Python implementations, for example https://pypi.org/project/slicesampling/ or even https://www.tensorflow.org/probability/api_docs/python/tfp/mcmc/SliceSampler.
+Additionally, there are some more advanced sampling methods based on slice sampling that address some of the limitations related to sample independence in highly correlated dimensions; one example is Zeus (https://doi.org/10.1093/mnras/stab2867).
+Thus, before using my somewhat aging Fortran implementation of this method, I encourage aspiring researchers to look around at what else might be available.
+That said, the code here is still correct, relatively concise, and blazing fast.
+Happy sampling!

 Installation
 -----
 Compile the program as follows: